krisdages/docker_simple_php_yenc_decode/README.md

 simple_php_yenc_decode
 ======================

-Basic yEnc decoder extension for PHP5 written in c++ using swig.
+Basic yEnc decoder extension for PHP5 written in c++ using swig, with install script for use with Docker image php:5.

+This is a work in progress and is not yet recommended for use.

 ### Intro: